vmware-archive/persistent-memory-projects/_posts/2020-01-24-Performance-Results.md

 The _n-body_ benchmark from CLBG is used to measure the performance of a short transaction.
 In a short transaction, the transaction setup time becomes the hotspot rather than the transaction execution. _n-body_ benchmark models the movement of a planet, and each step is performed transactionally.
+Each step computes the new coordinates representing the position of a planet as it moves in an orbit.
 As seen in figure 4, go-pmem performs 2 to 3 times better than PMDK and Mnemosyne even as the number of steps in the benchmark reaches 10 million.